joaomelo/auth-mech/README.md

 # Auth Operations

-Auth-mech build a few auth operations on top of Firebase auth.
+Auth-mech builds a few auth operations on top of Fireauth.
 Nothing fancy, but still aiming to reduce code repetition between apps.

 ## Sign Methods with Email Verification

 AuthMech provides the standard `signUp`, `signIn` and `signOut` methods.
-The last two will just call the corresponding method on Firebase auth.
-Signup will add the step of sending an verification email after creating the user.
+The last two will just call the corresponding method on Fireauth.
+Signup will add the step of sending a verification email after creating the user.

-So, like the official methods, Signup and signin take the email and password as parameters and return a Promise that will resolve or reject with a error depending on the operation success.
+Signup and sign methods take email and password as parameters and return a Promise that will resolve or reject with an error depending on the operation success.

-Regarding the email verification, until the user confirms his email the auth status will be set to `'UNVERIFIED'`.
-If you ever need to send that email again, just call the `sendEmailVerification` AuthMech method.
-It too will return a Promise that will resolve or reject.
+Regarding the email verification, until the user confirms her email, the auth status will be set to `'UNVERIFIED'`.
+If you ever need to send that email again, just call the `sendEmailVerification` method.
+It, too, will return a Promise that resolves or rejects depending on Firebase server's response.

-If we had a page with buttons for those operations we could set their click behavior to something like this.
+If we had a page with buttons for these three operations, we could set their click behavior to something like this.

 ``` js
 // helper functions